Automattic/jetpack/docs/development-environment.md

 	You'll find the minimum required version in the engines section of package.json.

+	We recommend usage of [nvm](https://github.com/nvm-sh/nvm/) for managing different Node versions on the same environment.

 * #### Pnpm

 	Pnpm is a Node.js package manager and it's used to install packages that are required to run development tools and build projects.
 To install it, either run `npm install -g pnpm` or you can [visit the Installation page of the project](https://pnpm.io/installation) for other methods.